Gift-World/Bank-of-Flatiron/README.md

 ### Description

-- This application enables users to add transactions , delete and keep track of them
+- This application enables users to add transactions to the application.
+### Features
+- Users are able to:
+1. Fill the Transaction Form, Submit and reload the page to display the submitted data.
+2. Delete Transactions.
 ### Prerequisites

 1. A reliable laptop or computer with at least 8GB RAM , core i5, 500GB HDD and stable internet access.